Looking for a Martin Luther King Jr lesson plan to teach your children this year?

 This printable material focuses on Dr. King’s I Have a Dream speech and basic details about Dr. King’s life.

 When putting this resource together, I intended for it to be used to engage children in learning about MLK and his I Have a Dream speech and not so much as stand-alone busywork that the child completes alone.

 I encourage you to read picture books about MLK as a part of your lessons.
 Keep reading for a list of our favorites.

 Recommended Books About Martin Luther King Jr

-Here is a list of books about MLK that we’ve read over the years in our homeschool.
+Here is a list of books about MLK we’ve read over the years in our homeschool.
 All are wonderful.

 In addition to these books, we pulled out or copy of the United States Constitution and The Declaration of Independence when learning about King’s I Have a Dream Speech.
-King references the United States Declaration of Independence in the speech.
+King references the United States Declaration of Independence in his speech.